Easy access to EASA regulations, see link on the left site of this page.

 New LO's for theoretical training for the time being

 The NPA 2016-3 has been published by EASA.
 This is the result of the industry led (IAAPS) Rule Making Task .0595 as stated here below.
-The consultation period will be until September 12th 2016.
+The consultation period ended September 12th 2016.

 RMT.0595 LO's and exam systems